practicajs/practica/docs/blog/pattern-to-reconsider/index.md

 5. Supertest
 6. Fastify utility decoration
 7. Logging from a catch clause
-8. package.lock.json on developer's machine
-9. Morgan logger
+8. Morgan logger
-10. NODE_ENV
+9. NODE_ENV

 <!--truncate-->
 ## 1. Dotenv as your configuration source